Doping of large-pore crown graphene nanomesh: Introduction

-Controlled, stable, chemical doping of pore-edge passivated GNM's has been recently proposed:\cite{Maarouf2013} A neutral dopant undergoes a charge transfer reaction with the GNM of specific pore edge passivation, ionizes, and is then electrostatically trapped in the pore by the local dipole moments of the edge functional groups.
+A method for the controlled, stable, chemical doping of pore-edge passivated GNM's has been recently proposed. \cite{Maarouf2013,maaroufdopingpatent} A neutral dopant undergoes a charge transfer reaction with the GNM of specific pore edge passivation, ionizes, and is then electrostatically trapped in the pore by the local dipole moments of the edge functional groups.
 The charge so transferred dopes the GNM, moving the Fermi level into the valence or the conduction bands (see Fig. \ref{model}).
 The GNM band structure is essentially not affected by the doping process, and the dopant state involved in the charge transfer is far from the Fermi level.
-In this way, a stable controlled rigid band doping of semiconducting GNM can be achieved.\cite{Maarouf2013}
+In this way, a stable controlled rigid band doping of semiconducting GNM's can be achieved, at least for those designed to accommodate a single dopant.\cite{Maarouf2013,maaroufdopingpatent}

-GNMs have been fabricated by several groups, with pore-size distributions in the 3-200 nm range.\cite{Bai2010,ding2014transfer,zhang2016facile, konig2016self} A study of the I-V characteristics of {\it p}-doped GNM-based transistors indicated that their ON-OFF ratio is an order of magnitude larger than that of pristine graphene, but with lower electrical conductivity.
-Most recently, sub-nanometer pores were fabricated, albeit without the periodicity necessary for transport application.\cite{Guo2014} Since fabrication techniques are likely to yield GNM's with nanometer-sized pores which can host more than one dopant atom, a question arises regarding the dopant stability in the pores.
+GNM's have been fabricated by several groups, with pore-size distributions in the 3-200 nm range.\cite{konig2016self,C4NR04584J} A study of the I-V characteristics of {\it p}-doped GNM-based transistors indicated that their ON-OFF ratio is an order of magnitude larger than that of pristine graphene, but with lower electrical conductivity.
+Most recently, sub-nanometer pores were fabricated, albeit without the periodicity necessary for transport application.\cite{Guo2014} GNM's have also been considered for various applications, including supercapacitors and metal-free electrodes. \cite{C4NR04584J, 6b09836, C6TA09734K, C6NR01838F} Since fabrication techniques are likely to yield GNM's with nanometer-sized pores which can host more than one dopant atom, some questions arise regarding the dopant stability in the pores.
 How would multiple dopants behave in a large pore?
 Would they uniformly distribute around the pore edge, or would they cluster together, with obvious impact on the dopants binding energy?
 In addition, how would the distribution/clustering of the dopants in the pore affect the rigid band doping picture?